Functorial tropicalization of logarithmic schemes: The case of constant coefficients: Logarithmic structures and Kato fans

-A logarithmic scheme $X$ is said to be \emph{quasi-coherent}, if $X$ admits a covering by open subsets $U_i$ such that for every $U_i$ there is a monoid $P_i$ and a chart $\beta_i\mathrel{\mathop:}(P_i)_{U_i}\rightarrow M_{U_i}$.
+A logarithmic scheme $X$ is said to be \emph{quasi-coherent}, if $X$ admits a covering by \'etale neighborhoods $U_i$ of $X$ such that for every $U_i$ there is a monoid $P_i$ and a chart $\beta_i\mathrel{\mathop:}(P_i)_{U_i}\rightarrow M_{U_i}$.
 If all $P_i$ can be chosen to be finitely generated (fine, saturated, etc.), we say the logarithmic structure $M$ is \emph{coherent (fine, saturated, etc.)}.